shinkiseki/MorePortraitsInAzure/README.md

 *   [Cradawx](https://www.reddit.com/user/Cradawx/) for the creation of the Trails to Azure HD texture mod, originally designed for the Geofront version of Trails to Azure.
 The portraits developed for that mod have been incorporated in this mod as part of an overall portraits overhaul.

 ## Changelog
+*   2025-05-25: Updated README to include installation instructions for a modded Nintendo Switch.
 *   2024-12-31: No release -- verified compatibility with new patch v1.4.19.
 Added instructions for using the mod with a Steam Deck.
 *   2024-05-23: Released v1.3.0.
 New characters #7 and #8 revealed (Ashleigh and Jingo).
 Files for Ashleigh and Jingo completed.
 *   2023-09-24: Released v1.2.0.
 New characters #5 and #6 revealed (Shanshan and Kate).
 Files for Shanshan and Kate completed.
 Updated scena files to be compatible with latest patch v1.1.18.